FREQUENTLY ASKED QUESTIONS

-How does TDSS support the families of our students?
+How does DSS support the families of our students?

-We seek to serve not only the students of TDSS, but the families of our students.
+We seek to serve not only the students of DSS, but the families of our students.
 On-site counseling and education, as well as home therapy will be available to provide support beyond the classroom.